Academic IELTS Writing task 1 Sample 104 - Ages of the populations of Yemen and Italy In 2000 and projections for 2050

 You should spend about 20 minutes on this task.

 The charts below give Information on the ages of the populations of Yemen and Italy In 2000 and projections for 2050.

 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 Sample Answer 1:

-The pie charts also gives the projection of the percentage of population based on age group for the year 2050 and according to this projection the percentage of younger people in Yemen would decrease while the number of ag d people over 60 years would increase only by 2%.
+The pie charts also give the projection of the percentage of population based on age group for the year 2050 and according to this projection, the percentage of younger people in Yemen would decrease while the number of ag d people over 60 years would increase only by 2%.
 On the contrary, the aged people in Italy in 2050 would be more than 40% while they would have less young people.

 Sample Answer 2:

-The pie charts illustrate the proportion of populations in Yemen and Italy according to 3 different age groups in 2000, with future forecast for 2050.
-It can be seen that in both countries the general trend is for a predicted increase in population of people aged 60+ and a decrease in those aged 0-14 by 2050.
+The pie charts illustrate the proportion of populations in Yemen and Italy according to 3 different age groups in 2000, with the future forecast for 2050.
+It can be seen that in both countries the general trend is for a predicted increase in the population of people aged 60+ and a decrease in those aged 0-14 by 2050.

 Looking at Yemen in 2000, around half of the population was aged 0-14 but this is predicted to decline by 13% by 2050.
 On the contrary, the 60+ age group will increase by 2% by 2050 to a figure of 5.7%.
 Likewise, those aged 15-59 years is forecast to increase from 46.3% to 57.3%.